 In 2006, the North Carolina Academy of Physician Assistants (NCAPA) honored Dr. Estes by naming its Conference Center after him.
 The Harvey Estes Conference Center is located in the Eugene A. Stead, Jr., Center for Physician Assistants located in Durham, NC.

 This Biographical Sketch was prepared by Reginald Carter, Ph.D, PA.
-The photographs of Dr. Estes are provided courtesy of the Duke University Medical Center Archives and the Society for the Preservation of Physician Assistant History.
+The photographs of Dr. Estes are provided courtesy of the PA History Society.